MattWoelk/DirectedDiffusion/README.txt

 o - - -+ : Reinforced Data from Source      (monocast)
 - - - -+ : Reinforced Data passing through  (monocast)
   - - -o : Reinforced Data Hit Sink         (receiving; doesn't use energy)

+Extension: HDA - Hierarchical Data Aggregation

+- Hierarchical levels are stored in each node and in each interest packet
+- Sink is level 0
+When receiving an interest:
+  - if we do not have one for this id yet, keep it
+  - if the sending node's id is equal to or more than ours, ignore the packet
+  - if the sending node's id is one less than ours, add it to the list
+  - if the sending node's id is two or more than ours, delete the list and add this one When sending exploratory data:
+  - MULTICAST to all nodes which are in the list for this id.
+  - send the source's id so that the intermediate nodes can count from how many they received them.

+When receiving exp data:
+  - if this is from a new id, add it.
+Also, add 1 to the number of connected sources this node has for this id. *List*
+  - if this is from a known id but a new source, add it.
+  - if you received one with this id from this source already, dump it.

+When sending reinforcements:
+  - send the number of connected sources this node has for this id.
+  - monocast? broadcast? multicast?

+When receiving reinforcements:
+  - store all received

+When sending reinforcement data:
+  - send to the parent with the highest number of connected sources for this id.

+SIMPLIFICATION:
+- just do the "only send expdata to parents" thing and nothing else.
+- maybe I'll start with just this and see where things go from there. :)
+  - I'll call it: "A Hierarchal exploratory data optimization."
+- because of how this simulator works, all nodes which are the closest will send their

+TODO:
+[done] add level to node.
+[] add level to interest packet
+[] put logic in to put these two things together.
+[] make multicast function
+[] implement multicast to parent nodes.

+QUESTIONS:
+For having two sources:
+- Will the sink have to wait a certain amount of time for all sources to get to it before sending it's reinforcement?
+  - It may have to send reinforcements with separate ids; one for each of the sources.
+  - For DD?
+For HDA?

+TODO Basic DD:
+[] put in logic to figure out if there is a route from the source to the sink or not.